kata-ai/kata-platform-docs/docs/nl-studio/designing-nlu.md

 ---
-id: nl-studio-creating-nlu
+id: nl-studio-designing-nlu
-title: Creating NLU
+title: Designing NLU
-prev: nl-studio-overview
+prev: nl-studio-entity
 next: nl-studio-training-guideline
 ---

-NLU can be made as user wanted.
-Please note that more complex the NLU is, more training data is required to make the NLU better.
+Before creating a NLU, you need to know what things you want to discover to ease the process of designing NLU.
+Eventhough there is no restriction on how you can create your NLU, please note that more complex the NLU is, more training data is required to make the NLU better.

 Some things that need to be considered in designing an NLU are: